FullStack-HY/FullStack-Hy.github.io/src/content/0/en/part0b.md

 Practically all web applications have (at least) two "layers": the browser, being closer to the end-user, is the top layer, and the server the bottom one.
 There is often also a database layer below the server.
 We can therefore think of the <i>architecture</i> of a web application as a kind of <i>stack</i> of layers.

-Often, we also talk about the [frontend](https://en.wikipedia.org/wiki/Front_and_back_ends) and the [backend](https://en.wikipedia.org/wiki/Front_and_back_ends).
+Often, we also talk about the [frontend and the backend](https://en.wikipedia.org/wiki/Front_and_back_ends).
 The browser is the frontend, and JavaScript that runs on the browser is frontend code.
 The server on the other hand is the backend.

 In the context of this course, full stack web development means that we focus on all parts of the application: the frontend, the backend, and the database.
 Sometimes the software on the server and its operating system are seen as parts of the stack, but we won't go into those.

-We will code the backend with JavaScript, using [Node.js](https://nodejs.org/en/) runtime environment.
+We will code the backend with JavaScript, using the [Node.js](https://nodejs.org/en/) runtime environment.
 Using the same programming language on multiple layers of the stack gives full stack web development a whole new dimension.
 However, it's not a requirement of full stack web development to use the same programming language (JavaScript) for all layers of the stack.

 It used to be more common for developers to specialize in one layer of the stack, for example the backend.
 Technologies on the backend and the frontend were quite different.
 With the Full stack trend, it has become common for developers to be proficient on all layers of the application and the database.
 Oftentimes, full stack developers must also have enough configuration and administration skills to operate their application, for example, in the cloud.